- Garden / Landscaping / Patio — 243

 Alarms are underrated.
 Just having one isn't good enough.
 Spend as much money as you can afford.
 Don't' bother with dummy alarm systems.
 Thieves are wise to that.
 They'll also bypass cheap systems that don't do you any favors.
 For maximum security, get an alarm that allows you to monitor your home from your computer or mobile.

 Choose a well-known company, and make sure you get one that secures every single entry point to your home - not just the front and back door.

 Close The Curtains

 Don't let thieves window shop before they decide whether or not to steal from you.
 Close the curtains when you're not home.
 It might be a good idea to close them when you are home too.
 You never know when someone might be watching you - monitoring your habits, and checking out what you have inside.

 It doesn't take much.
 Even translucent curtains obscure most of your valuables.
 In addition to curtains, make sure your window locks are visible (and locked).
 Don't keep the key in the lock though.
 It defeats the entire purpose of having them.

 Lock Up Your Tools

 Keep a strong padlock on your shed.
 Flimsy locks can be busted off by a clever thief using a brick or large rock.
 Opt for a robust design that resists cutting - even with bolt-cutters.
 The stronger the lock, the better.
-In fact, consider adding several locks to the door so that nobody can use a spade or fork to pry the door open.
+Consider adding several locks to the door so that nobody can use a spade or fork to pry the door open.